expressjs/session/README.md

 **Note** session data is _not_ saved in the cookie itself, just the session ID.
 Session data is stored server-side.
+**Warning:** The default Server side Session Storage ('MemoryStore') is not designed for a production environment, as it will leak memory, and will not scale past a single process.
+It is recommended that you implement a production session store such as (connect-redis)[http://github.com/visionmedia/connect-redis].

 #### Options